-Recently, with the help of my cousin Yee Sze Moi, I was able to revisit the kampong (village) where my mother grew up as a child until her marriage to my father.
-The place has gone through many changes.
-Had the trip not been led by my cousin, it was practically impossible to locate the place.
+Recently, with the help of my cousin Yee Sze Moi, I had the chance to revisit the kampong (village) where my mother spent her childhood before marrying my father.
+The place has undergone so many changes that, without my cousin's guidance, it would have been nearly impossible to find.
+What was once familiar has now been transformed almost beyond recognition.

 2005 view